 International applicants should refer to the International Admissions website for deadlines and additional admissions information.

-The UNC Charlotte MBA program admits students throughout the year on a rolling basis.
+The Belk College MBA program admits students throughout the year on a rolling basis.

 *The application process is managed by the UNC Charlotte Graduate School and UNC Charlotte International Admissions Office.